MarkPearl/Blog_BookReviews/_posts/2014-01-01-Algorithms-In-a-Nutshell.md

 ---
 layout: post
-title: "Algorithms in a Nutshell by Heineman, Pollice & Selkow, OReilly Media"
+title: "Algorithms in a Nutshell by Heineman, Pollice and Selkow, OReilly Media"
 description: "Algorithms in a Nutshell - a great reference guide to solving problems using efficient algorithms"
 category: Algorithms
 tags: [Reference, Buy]